Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/delete-profile.md

 Slingshot considers the following your profile information:

 - your email address;
-- all data you shared in the *Profile Information* menu - your name, title, photo, industry and departmant (see more in the [Completing Your Profile Information](profile-information.md)topic);
+- all data you shared in the *Profile Information* menu - your name, title, photo, industry and department (see more in the [Completing Your Profile Information](profile-information.md)topic);
-- all content created by you or shared with you in *Home*;
+- all content created by you or shared with you in *Home*.

-Deletion is permanent - once deleted, your information can't be recovered in Slingshot.
+Deletion is permanent - once deleted, your information cannotbe recovered in Slingshot.

 <a name="data-not-deleted"></a>
 ### What Information Will Not Be Deleted?